sindresorhus/np/readme.md

     --no-cleanup        Skips cleanup of node_modules
     --yolo              Skips cleanup and testing
     --no-publish        Skips publishing
-    --tag               Publish under a given dist-tag
+    --preview           Only show what np is going to execute without running anything --tag               Publish under a given dist-tag
     --no-yarn           Don't use Yarn
     --contents          Subdirectory to publish